Aaron David Miller: Background

-Miller was born to a Jewish family in Cleveland, Ohio, the eldest son of Dr. Ruth (née Ratner) and Samuel H. Miller.
+Miller was born to a Jewish family in Cleveland, Ohio, the eldest son of Ruth (née Ratner) and Samuel H. Miller.
 He attended Shaker Heights High School, graduating in 1967.
-Miller lives with his wife Lindsay.
-They have two children.

 Education

 Miller began his undergraduate career at Tulane University and spent a semester at the University of Warwick on a history honors exchange program before graduating from the University of Michigan with a B.A. in 1971.
 Continuing on toward an M.A. in American Civil War history, Miller changed fields to Middle Eastern and American diplomacy and spent 1973 to 1974 in Jerusalem studying Arabic and Hebrew.
-He completed his Ph.D. in 1977.
+He completed his PhD in 1977.
 His dissertation, Search for Security: Saudi Arabian Oil and American Foreign Policy, 1939–1949 was published by the University of North Carolina Press in 1980, and in paperback in 1991.

 Government career

 Miller entered the Department of State in November 1978 as an historian in the Bureau of Public Affairs Office of the Historian, where he edited the documentary series Foreign Relations of the United States.
-In November 1980, he became the State Department's top analyst for Lebanon and the Palestinians in the Bureau of Intelligence and Research (INR).
-Awarded an International Affairs Fellowship by the Council on Foreign Relations, he spent 1982–83 at the Georgetown Center for Strategic and International Studies and the CFR in New York, where he wrote his second book, The PLO and the Politics of Survival.
+In November 1980, he worked as an analyst for Lebanon and the Palestinians in the State Department's Bureau of Intelligence and Research (INR).
+Awarded an International Affairs Fellowship by the Council on Foreign Relations, he spent 1982–83 at the Center for Strategic and International Studies and the CFR in New York, where he wrote his second book, The PLO and the Politics of Survival.
 The following year he returned to INR and served a temporary tour at the U.S. Embassy in Amman, Jordan, before joining the Secretary of State's Policy Planning Staff in 1985.
-Between 1985 and 1993, Miller advised Secretaries of State George Shultz and James Baker, helping the latter plan the Madrid Peace Conference of October 1991.
+Between 1985 and 1993, Miller advised Secretaries of State George Shultz and James Baker.

+He helped Baker plan the Madrid Peace Conference of October 1991.

 In June 1993, Miller was appointed Deputy Special Middle East Coordinator.
 For the next seven years, he worked as part of a small interagency team where he helped structure the U.S. role in Arab–Israeli negotiations through the Oslo process, multilateral Arab–Israeli economic summits, the Israeli–Jordanian peace treaty, and final status negotiations between Israel and Syria and between Israel and the Palestinians at Camp David in July 2000.
 Miller continued work on Arab–Israeli issues in the George W. Bush administration, serving as the senior advisor on Arab–Israeli negotiations in the Bureau of Near Eastern Affairs to Secretary of State Colin Powell.
 He resigned from the Department of State in January 2003 to become president of Seeds of Peace.